Online Estimation and Inference for Robust Policy Evaluation in Reinforcement Learning: Numerical Experiments

 \subsection{Value Inference for FrozenLake RL Environment}

-In this section, we consider the Frozenlake environment provided by OpenAI gym, which involves a character navigating an $8\times8$ grid world.
+In this section, we consider the FrozenLake environment provided by OpenAI gym, which involves a character navigating an $8\times8$ grid world.
 The character's objective is to start from the first tile of the grid and reach the end tile within each episode.
 If the character successfully reaches the target tile, a reward of $1$ is obtained; otherwise, the reward is $0$.
-In our setup, we generate the state features randomly, with a dimensionality of $4$.
-The policy is trained using $Q$-learning, and the true parameter can be explicitly computed using the transition probability matrix.
+In our setup, we generate the state features uniformly from $[0,1]^p$, with a dimensionality of $p=4$.
+The policy under evaluation is pre-trained using $Q$-learning, and the true parameter can be explicitly computed using the transition probability matrix.
 Under a contaminated reward model, we introduce random perturbations by replacing the true reward with a value uniformly sampled from the range $[0,100]$ with probability $\alpha\in\{0,n^{-1},0.05n^{-1/2}\}$.
-Our main goal is to infer the value at the initial state.
+Our goal is to infer the initial state value.

 Following the approach in Section \ref{sec:ihmdp}, we proceed to examine the sensitivity of ROPE to the thresholding parameters $C$ and $\beta$.
 We present the results in Figure \ref{fig:fl_inner}, and observe that the performance of ROPE is influenced by both the contamination rate $\alpha_n$ and the chosen thresholding parameter.
 Specifically, when $\alpha_n$ is small, a larger thresholding parameter tends to yield better outcomes.
 However, as $\alpha_n$ increases, the use of a large thresholding parameter can negatively impact performance.